jaypipes/sqltoast/README.md

     }
 ```

-Each `sqltoast::statement_t` struct has its own "printer function" that allows
-the user of `libsqltoast` to easily use `<<` operator to print the contents of
-a `sqltoast::statement_t` to an `std::ostream`.
+The example program contains "printer functions" for each of the important
+structures that are part of the `sqltoast` library.

+These printer functions are merely operator `<<` overloads that accept a
+`std::ostream` and one of the `sqltoast` library structures.

 Examining the printer function for a subclass of `sqltoast::statement_t` will
-allow you to understand the various attributes and sub-structs that comprise
+help you understand the various attributes and sub-structs that comprise the
-the SQL statement.
+SQL statement.

 For example, let's take a look at the printer function (in
 [sqltoaster/src/statement.cc](sqltoast/src/statement.cc) for the